October 9, 2025 (6mo ago) — last updated April 3, 2026 (7d ago)

 Q: How do I keep spiritual practice in daily life?

 A: Use micro-practices: breath checks, mindful pauses, and brief gratitude notes.
-Anchor practice to daily routines like commuting or mealtimes.
+Anchor practice to routines like commuting or mealtimes.

 1.